 Contact: 45 02 24

-Ok- so this place is exorbitantly expensive.
+Ok- so this place can be exorbitantly expensive.
 No question about it.
-Often ridiculously overpriced, however- you can get cool supplies for the kids while you pick up your own crafty stuff: scrapbooking supplies or perhaps handmade paper is more your thing.
+However- you can get cool supplies for the kids while you pick up your own crafty stuff: scrapbooking supplies or perhaps handmade paper is more your thing.
 Either way- there’s lots of pretty things to distract you and get you excited for whatever holiday is next.

 Contact: 40 06 79